NormanTUD/My-ZSH-Config/README.md

 Install the powerline-fonts (on Debian, sudo apt install fonts-powerline, see https://github.com/powerline/fonts for other systems).

-Copy these files to ~/.oh-my-zsh, ~/.zshrc and ~/.zsh respectively.
+Copy these files to ~/.oh-my-zsh and ~/.zshrc respectively.